 -

-Blood Sugar Regulation: A 2004 study in Diabetes Care showed ACV improved insulin sensitivity, which could help prevent fat storage by stabilizing blood sugar levels.
+Blood Sugar Regulation: A 2004 study in Diabetes Care showed ACV improved insulin sensitivity, which could help may help support fat storage by stabilizing blood sugar levels.

 -